ComposableFi/cosmwasm-vm/docs/orchestrate/src/tutorial-dex.md

 ```
 For the wasmswap contract, we used a special type of loader which is `WasmLoader`.
 The thing is
 our VM works with wasm binaries just like any other chain.
 So we need to make sure that we are
-feeding the VM with the latest compiled wasm binary everytime we run the tests.
+feeding the VM with the latest compiled wasm binary every time we run the tests.
 We could manually
 compile the binary and just do `include_bytes` but believe me, you will forget to do it very often
 and get confused.

 `WasmLoader` gets the package name and compiles and loads the contract for you.
 Note that the default
 configuration assumes the rust package name is the same as the contract name.
-So `wasmswap` as package
+So `wasmswap` as the package
 name means that the contract's name is also `wasmswap` and the full name will be `wasmswap.wasm`.
 The second assumption of the default loader is the target directory is `target/wasm32-unknown-unknown/release`.
 The good thing is you can configure any of those, even the command that will be used to build your